mackkv/mackkv.github.io/_pages/about.md

 This site is still a work in progress, and is being updated incrimentally to include projects that I have worked on, and works that can be found publicly.

-Some quick examples of my interests and work
+Interests and Current Research
 ======
-Some of my most recent work with underwater LiDAR.
+My most recent work is in underwater LiDAR and remote sensing.
 The project uses a time-of-flight (ToF) camera, which has been modified to perform optical sensing and object detection in the underwater environment.
 This technology has the potential to be highly useful for situational awareness, due to its inherent high framerate sensing and it's ability to determine absolute size of the object in question.
 The general principle behind ToF technology is given by the figure below.
 ![tof_basics](files/TOF_BASICS.png)

 The underwater environment poses a challenge for underwater optical sensing, due to the high amounts of signal scattering and absorption (see figure below).